Include a Volume Indicator for Stock Picks

 Adding stock Volume and stock Volume Leading Indicators provide the missing data needed in order to use a Complete Data Set for Stock Analysis, which is crucial in the automated Stock Market today.

-High Frequency Trading is here to stay and is now an integral part of the “market making” computing community.
+High Frequency Trading is here to stay, and it is now an integral part of the “market making” computing community.

 Market Makers or Maker-Takers receive a rebate from the exchanges for providing liquidity.
 High Frequency Traders HFT have become a major contributor to maintaining the liquidity of exchange activity against the Dark Pool venues, which have controlled the bulk of orders for several years.

-Dark Pools are often delayed orders during the day, OR the large lot orders will fill before the market opens.
-Use a Complete Data Set for Stock Analysis must include using all data gathered after the market closes from every venue since the Consolidated Data differs considerably from End of Day EOD exchange Close Data which is the closing data of the day.
+Dark Pools are often delayed orders during the day, OR the large-lot orders will fill before the market opens.
+Using a Complete Data Set for Stock Analysis must include using all data gathered from every venue after the market closes since the Consolidated Data differs considerably from End of Day (EOD) exchange Close Data, which is the closing data of the day.

 Stock Volume bars provide considerable information beyond the “green is an up day, and red is a down day” in the basic courses for beginners.
 The length of the Volume bar matters.
 Using a Moving Average or other subordinate indicator can help determine the average of stock Volume, which provides an easy visual reference.

-The next day after stock chart example #1 the stock moves with a huge point gain, a nice entry was set up the day before and since the stock ran rather than gapping, this was good and easy Swing Trading.
-The stock Volume bars clearly indicated the bottom had accumulation intermittently, and the compression of Price also indicates a potential for a High Frequency Trading run.
+The next day after stock chart example #1, the stock moved with a huge point gain, a nice entry was set up the day before, and since the stock ran rather than gapped, this was good and easy Swing Trading.
+The stock Volume bars clearly indicated that the bottom had accumulation intermittently, and the compression of Price also indicates a potential for a High Frequency Trading run.
 See stock chart example #2 below.